-Today, HACU represents more than 500 colleges and universities committed to Hispanic higher education success in the U.S., Puerto Rico, Latin America, Spain and U.S. School Districts.
+Today, HACU represents more than 500 colleges and universities committed to Hispanic higher education success in the U.S., Puerto Rico, Latin America, and Spain.
 Although our member institutions in the U.S. represent only 17% of all higher education institutions nationwide, together they are home to two-thirds of all Hispanic college students.
 HACU is the only national educational association that represents Hispanic-Serving Institutions (HSIs).

 HACU’s conferences and special events each year provide a vital platform for advocacy, information, collaboration, and recognition.
 These events include the National Capitol Forum on Hispanic Higher Education each spring in Washington, D.C., and HACU’s Annual Conference.
 Student participation has been an important new dimension in recent years.
 HACU also hosts a Biennial International Conference.

 Thousands of young Hispanics benefit from HACU with internships, scholarships, college retention and advancement programs, precollegiate support, and career development opportunities and programs.

 Learn more about HACU Scholarship Program opportunities.